eda-ricercatore/bibtex-analytics/README.md

 Complete the work on data analytics, including predictive analytics.

++ For a given keyphrase, provide a list of *BibTeX* entries that contain that keyphrase in their keyword *BibTeX* field.
-+ Perform miscellaneous tasks to clean up the BibTeX file.
++ Perform miscellaneous tasks to clean up the *BibTeX* file.
 + Check if the ampersand is surrounded by curly braces and set to the normal (non-Italics) font.
 + For each conference, check if its abbreviation is placed within round brackets after the title of the conference proceedings.
 	  Check if there is no comma between the title and the abbreviation.
-+ Write a script to extract the keywords from the BibTeX repository, arrange them in alphabetical order, and pipe them to an output file.
++ Write a script to extract the keywords from the *BibTeX* repository, arrange them in alphabetical order, and pipe them to an output file.
 + Check if the addresses of the publications have the U.S. states in capital letters.